Apology Act, 2009

 The Apology Act, 2009 (Bill 108; Loi concernant la présentation d’excuses) is a law in the province of Ontario that provides that an apology made by a person does not necessarily constitute an admission of guilt.

-Summary

 The law contains several exceptions, including apologies made while testifying at a civil proceeding and to allow some apologies to be used as admission of guilt under the Provincial Offences Act.

+The law has attracted a level of popular commentary, often focused on the stereotype of Canadian usage of the word "sorry", even though most American states have similar laws.
+Several other Canadian provinces, such as British Columbia, Saskatchewan, and Manitoba have similar laws in place.

 Legislative history

 The bill was originally introduced in April 2008 as a private member's bill by David Orazietti, Liberal backbench MPP for Sault Ste.
 Marie.
 The bill was re-introduced in October that year by Attorney General Chris Bentley, stating that "we see fewer and fewer acknowledgments, demonstrations of regret, demonstrations of remorse, until the lawsuit."

 The passage of the bill was supported by the Progressive Conservative Party of Ontario, despite some original opposition from critic Christine Elliott, but opposed by the Ontario NDP.